ACCESS-Community-Hub/PyEarthTools/packages/data/src/edit/data/archive/registered/README.md

-# `edit.data.archive` Registry
+# `pyearthtools.data.archive` Registry

-To ease complexity for an end user, `edit.data` archives can be automatically imported if the conditions in a config file are met.
+To ease complexity for an end user, `pyearthtools.data` archives can be automatically imported if the conditions in a config file are met.

-This directory `edit.data.archives.registered` contains those config files which are checked on `edit.data` `__init__` and thus can add in the archives.
+This directory `pyearthtools.data.archives.registered` contains those config files which are checked on `pyearthtools.data` `__init__` and thus can add in the archives.

-It is assumed that any `archive` for `edit.data` is using the `register_archive`, so that when the module is imported, the archives are added.
+It is assumed that any `archive` for `pyearthtools.data` is using the `register_archive`, so that when the module is imported, the archives are added.

 ## Structure